MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-expression/$objecttoarray1.md

 ```

-### Example 2: Converting a sub document to an array.
+### Example 2: Converting a sub document to an array

 This example converts the `totalStaff` field of the `staff` document into an array of key-value pairs.